 What are typical female hormone levels?

 When you say “raging hormones,” most people think about those awkward teenage years—complete with sprouting hair, inconveniently timed periods, and zits.
 This makes sense since it’s during the change from childhood to adulthood that the ovaries start making the sex hormones estrogen and progesterone in large amounts.
 (By the way, “large amounts” of a hormone are actually very tiny amounts, since we measure hormones in our blood in billionths or trillionths of a gram.)

 For the average female between ages 15 and 40 who isn’t using hormonal birth control, here’s what the sex hormones estradiol (a type of estrogen) and progesterone do each day of a menstrual cycle.

 Both hormones increase about 10-fold over a few days around the time an egg is released from the ovary.
 (FYI, estrogen and progesterone aren’t the only hormones involved in coordinating the whole menstrual cycle, but they’re the two that cause either a period or a pregnancy.)
-The amount and timing of estrogen and progesterone an individual woman makes changes from cycle to cycle depending on lots of factors—including age, health, stress level, and whether her body will release an egg that cycle or not.
+The amount and timing of estrogen and progesterone an individual makes changes from cycle to cycle depending on lots of factors—including age, health, stress level, and whether their body will release an egg that cycle or not.
 Between different individuals, there can be even bigger variations in the amount of these hormones they produce and when.

 How do hormones affect mood?

-It’s a challenge to make any general statements about how hormones impact women since every woman is different.
-Studies about the relationship between women’s hormones and mood have had mixed results.
+It’s a challenge to make any general statements about how hormones impact people since everyone is different.
+Studies about the relationship between female hormones and mood have had mixed results.
 While some recent research has suggested that hormonal methods may slightly increase the likelihood of depression, the most scientifically sound studies show that stress and overall health had a much greater—and steadier—impact on mood than hormones did.